dotnet/roslyn/docs/features/nullable-reference-types.md

 [NonNullTypes(false), Nullable(new[] { false, true })] string[] Oblivious; // string?[]~
 [NonNullTypes(true), Nullable(new[] { false, true })] string[] NotNull; // string?[]!
 ```
-`NonNullTypesAttribute` can be referenced in source so the type declaration must be provided explicitly to the compilation and should be defined in the framework.
+`NonNullTypesAttribute` is not synthesized by the compiler.
+If the attribute is used explicitly in source, the type declaration must be provided explicitly to the compilation.
+The type should be defined in the framework.

 ## Declaration warnings
 _Describe warnings reported for declarations in initial binding._